Naubody/programming_for_psychologists/README.md

 # Programming for Psychologists 2025

 **Course coordinator:** Matthias Nau
-**Teaching Assistant:** Anna van Harmelen
+**Teaching Assistants:** Anna van Harmelen, Camilla U. Enwereuzor

 **Contact:** [m.nau@vu.nl](mailto:m.nau@vu.nl)

 This repository contains the course materials for the course **"Programming for Psychologists"** (P_MPROPSY) at the **Vrije Universiteit Amsterdam**.
 This 6 EC course is going to teach you your new superpower: **Programming in Python!**

 Over the course of 2 months, you will start thinking like a programmer and learn how to use Python for **experimental design, data analysis, and visualization**.
-You will get to know many **essential concepts, data structures, and libraries** relevant to research in **cognitive neuroscience**, and develop a solid foundation for further learning.
+You will get to know many **essential concepts, data structures, and libraries** relevant to research in Psychology and Neuroscience, and develop a solid foundation for further learning.

-In addition, you will learn what it means to **write and share code** in the spirit of **Open Science**, how to **review other people's code**, and how to ensure your research is **reproducible, accessible, and transparent**.
+In addition, you will learn what it means to **write and share code** in the spirit of **Open Science**, how to **review other people's code**, and how to ensure your research is **rigorous, reproducible, accessible, and transparent**.

 <img width="450" height="591" alt="Screenshot 2025-11-20 at 14 07 09" src="https://github.com/user-attachments/assets/bec15545-5d24-4bfd-922d-aa3961701d9e" />